By Eilís Walsh and Tomás Heneghan

 Ms Dunphy is the first female ULSU President since the 2013/2014 Academic year and only the third female president of the Union’s now 40 presidents since its foundation in 1972.

-Speaking to An Focal on Friday, Ms Dunphy said of her win: “It’s very surreal still.
+Speaking to An Focal after her win, Ms Dunphy said: “It’s very surreal still.
 It’s been hugely enjoyable, the whole campaign and I’m looking forward to the year ahead.”

 “My main aim would be to actually create the [UL app], if I could, with the map of UL because I think it’s something that is needed and just to work with my sabbatical officers and have a fantastic year and make a big improvement in UL as much as possible.”